unraid/docs/docs/legacy/FAQ/Parity.md

 that a summation across that set of bits is forced to a known value.
 The added bit is known as a **parity bit**.

-In unRAID, the parity bits are stored on a **parity drive** independent of the data drives.
+In Unraid, the parity bits are stored on a **parity drive** independent of the data drives.
 This parity bit works across the set of bits in the same relative bit position on each drive.
 So the 57th bit of the parity drive is the parity bit for the 57th bit of all of the data drives.
 A